 Here’s a list of some of my all-time favorites.

 I’ll let you know, this list covers many different topics, some not related to fitness.

 I highly recommend you pick one (or a few), dig in, and start reading.

-There’s always so much to be learned from every single book you read.
+There’s always much to be learned from every single book you read.

 Remember, if you take away one great idea and act on it, it was totally worth you time.